Patricknmaina/Patricknmaina/README.md

 ## Hello there, my name is Patrick Maina
-- I am a recent graduate from the University of Nairobi with a Bachelor of Science, BSc., in Electrical and Electronics Engineering.
+- I am a graduate from the University of Nairobi with a Bachelor of Science, BSc., in Electrical and Electronics Engineering.

 - My areas of interest include:
   - Machine learning for Signal and Speech Processing